laravel-enso/tables/README.md

 - `writeSuffix`, optional, string, the route endpoint, that gets concatenated to the `routePrefix`.
 This is only needed when using the editor (N/A).
 - `name`, optional, string, the title used for the table.
-- `icon`, optional, string, expects Font Awesome icon classes (make sure the used class is avaible in the page, via a local or global import)
+- `icon`, optional, string or array of strings, expects Font Awesome icon classes (make sure the used class is avaible in the page, via a local or global import)
 - `crtNo`, optional, boolean, flag for showing the current line number.
 Note that if it's missing the responsive functionality will be limited